CLiu272/SGC-IMVC/README.md

 # Source code of Self-Supervised Graph Completion for Incomplete Multi-View Clustering
 This repository provides the official implementation of the following paper:

-Self-Supervised Graph Completion for Incomplete Multi-View Clustering Cheng Liu, Si Wu, Rui Li, Dazhi Jiang, and Hau-San Wong
+Self-Supervised Graph Completion for Incomplete Multi-View Clustering:

+Cheng Liu, Si Wu, Rui Li, Dazhi Jiang, and Hau-San Wong

 Bibtex of this paper: